What’s the total cost of the program?

 Can I see a sample of an online course before I register?

 Yes.
-To get a better concept of the online learning experience at BU, visit the online learning course demo.
+To gain a better understanding of the online learning experience at BU, visit the online learning course tour.

 Can I complete the program at my own pace?